Enabling Social Applications via Decentralized Social Data Management: Design

-\tc{Figure~\ref{fig:acp-example} shows an example of the set of access control policies for user $Bob$. $Bob$ allows \emph{work}-related social information to be given to requests coming from users within $2$ hops who are connected with him over \emph{LinkedIn} label, or when these requests come from the \emph{CallCensor} application.
+Table~\ref{tab:acp-definitions-example} also shows an example of the set of access control policies for $Bob$.
+He allows \emph{work}-related social information to be given to requests coming from users within $2$ hops who are connected with him over \emph{LinkedIn} label, or when these requests come from the \emph{CallCensor} application.
 Also, he allows his parents and his brother to access his exact location at any time.
-If a neighborhood inference request for the \emph{Facebook} label is submitted to $Bob$'s trusted peer, Prometheus checks his ACP in the order \textit{Blacklist$\rightarrow$labels$\rightarrow$weights}.
-Users $Alice$ and $Gary$ and $Alice's$ peer are excluded from all types of inferences and cannot receive any information about $Bob$.}
+If a neighborhood inference request for the \emph{Facebook} label is submitted to $Bob$'s trusted peer, Prometheus checks his ACP in the order \textit{Blacklist$\rightarrow$labels$\rightarrow$weights}. $Alice$ and $Gary$ are excluded from all types of inferences and cannot receive any information about $Bob$.